Current Treatment

 One result of the lack of regulation is that patients often get treatment that is not appropriate for their condition.
 Many older patients with X-rays that show extensive degeneration of the TMJs get treatments directed at their TMJs (such as surgery and steroid or PRP injections), even though their TMJs healed long ago and are no longer causing or even contributing to their symptoms.
 Many younger patients who have jaw muscles with excessive tonus due to reflex protective jaw muscle bracing in response to an inflamed TMJ receive jaw muscle treatments to try and loosen the tight jaw muscles without first protecting the inflamed joint to stop the protective muscle bracing that is producing the tightness, which is like massaging the sore tired leg muscles of someone who is walking around on a swollen ankle without first providing an ankle brace.

 Thousands of adult patients every year undergo lingual frenectomy to treat tongue tie even though their tongue has a normal range of motion and therefore is not problemmatic.
-It's easy to understand that babies who do not get to nurse on a natural breast may have a tongue that develops a limited range of motion, which could prevent the frenum from elongating properly; and tongue tie is a well known problem in babies who cannot nurse or in children who cannot pronounce letters like R; however, in adults who can speak normally and lick their lips, the cause of low tongue posture that is seen as the route of the airway problem is the narrow palate, not a tight frenum; and the only benefit of lingual frenectomy is to better enable natural cleaning of the teeth with the tongue.
+It's easy to understand that babies who do not get to nurse on a natural breast may have a tongue that develops a limited range of motion, which could prevent the frenum from elongating properly.
+Tongue tie is a well known problem in babies who cannot nurse or in children who cannot pronounce letters like R; however, in adults who can speak normally and lick their lips, the cause of low tongue posture that is seen as the route of the airway problem is the narrow palate, not a tight frenum; and the only benefit of lingual frenectomy is to better enable natural cleaning of the teeth with the tongue.

 BITES - The biggest source of confusion regarding the treatment of TMJ disorders has always been bites.
 Most dental authorities today consider any bite treatment to be contraindicated, because it is not evidence-based.
 However, we cannot collect evidence about bite treatment, because we cannot even measure the functional aspects of bites.
 It's the inability of dentistry to understand the bite, rather than the lack of importance of the bite in the pathogenesis of TMJ disorders, that has prevented the widespread effective treatment of TMJ disorders.
 The bite functions as a joint between the upper and lower jawbones, and its articular surfaces (the upper and lower bite tables) can profoundly influence the health of the jaw muslces and the TMJs; but dentists are generally afraid of altering the bite in any way.
 As a result, we allow a large number of health problems to develop in growing children and adolescents due from strain between misfitting jawbones, because we don't even try to prevent them; and they produce a wealth of symptoms in the TMJs, airway passage, and the postural system during adulthood.